Mpox virus (Monkeypox)

 • WSLH uses an RT-PCR test for non-variola orthopox viruses using CDC LRN protocols.

 • If a specimen tests positive for a non-variola orthopox virus WSLH will report the results to the submitter, WDHS, and the CDC.
-Due to the ongoing outbreak, a positive result is currently presumptive for Clade II (West African) Mpox .
+Based on currently circulating strains in the US, a positive result is currently presumptive for Clade II (West African) Mpox.
+If the patient is suspected to be infected with clade I, please notify us on the requisition form.

 • All Mpox testing at WSLH is fee-exempt.
 The submitter and patient will not receive a bill.